Aka Booze, Bevy, Beer, wine, spirits, liquors

 - The more alcohol consumed the stronger these effects are and users can quickly become nauseated, aggressive, sexually promiscuous, depressed, hyperactive and experience unpredictable mood swings.

 - Speech, vision and physical co-ordination are also affected.

 - Alcohol and sex don’t always mix.
 This can be not enjoying or even remembering the sex or not being able to get an erection.
 If you are planning to have sex then it’s best to stay sober so that you can get the most out of the night!

 - Being drunk can also lead you to take greater personal safety risks, such as having unprotected sex, being at risk of spiked drinks or drug rape, or drunk driving.
-If you are going to drink, find out how to lower the risk here.
+If you are going to drink, find out how to lower the risk of drinking here.

 - The intensity of the effects depends on the strength of the alcoholic drink, plus the rate and amount consumed.
 Other factors that influence the effects of alcohol include the weight of the drinker, their mood, surroundings and how recently they ate.

 - Alcohol is a depressant drug.
 If you're feeling down, it will make you feel worse.
 A regular, long term drinking habit can lead to physical as well as psychological dependency.

 - Tolerance can develop, which means you need more to get the same effect.